What is the relationship between amino acids, which make up most of the body, and muscles? Muscles are reduced during exercise!

 4. Summary

-- ・If exercise is longer or harder, amino acids in the muscles can also be used as an energy source.
+-When you exercise harder and longer, the amino acids in your muscles are also used as an energy source.

-- ・The harder you exercise, the less new muscle protein is made and the more old muscle protein is broken down.
+When you exercise, less new muscle protein is produced and more is broken down.

 Figure 6

-▼Here are the amino acids that solve this problem.
+▼Click here for amino acids that solve this problem

-A “Leucine-enriched essential amino acid mixture” maintains the condition of muscles during exercise!
-It also supports recovery from fatigue after exercise!
+"Essential amino acid mix with high leucine content" maintains muscle condition during exercise and also supports recovery from fatigue after exercise!

-Current position: Professor at the Faculty of Sport Science, Nippon Sport Science University.
-PhD (Academic).
+Current position: Professor, Faculty of Physical Education, Nippon Sport Science University.
+PhD (Academic)

-As a member of the Japan Olympic Committee and scientific staff of the Japan Association of Athletics Federations, he has performed medical and scientific support activities for 30 years, contributing to the improvement of the international competitiveness of Japanese athletes.
-In 2010 FIFA World Cup and London and Rio de Janeiro Olympics, he provided scientific support for numerous athletes, including for race walking and marathon athletes.
-Currently, he is busy implementing initiatives aimed at Tokyo 2020.
+As a member of the scientific staff of the Japanese Olympic Committee and the Japan Association of Athletics Federations, he has provided medical and scientific support for 30 years, contributing to improving Japan's international competitiveness.
+He provided scientific support to many athletes, including race walkers and marathon representatives, at the 2010 FIFA World Cup and the London and Rio de Janeiro Olympics.
+He is currently working energetically on initiatives leading up to Tokyo 2020.